 What is Internal vs External Financial Reporting?

-Internal vs external financial reporting comes with several differences that every interested party must be aware of.
+Internal vs external financial reporting have several key differences that you should be aware of.
 Internal financial reporting is a business practice that involves compiling financial information on a frequent basis for use within the organization.
-The documents contain sensitive information, such as business indicators, financial performance, performance indicators, etc..
-They are designed to be viewed only by individuals working within the company.
+The documents may contain confidential information, such as business indicators, financial performance, performance indicators, etc..
+They are designed to help those individuals working within the company to make informed decisions.

-- Internal financial reporting involves compiling financial information for use by management in decision-making.
+- Internal financial reporting involves compiling and analyzing financial information for use by management in decision-making.

-- External financial reporting involves compiling financial information for distribution among shareholders and potential investors.
+- External financial reporting involves compiling and reporting financial information for distribution among shareholders and potential investors.

 - Internal financial reports are designed to be viewed only by individuals within the organization, whereas external financial reports can be accessed by any person outside the organization.